 SEC oversees broker-dealers primarily through OCIE and Trading and Markets and in conjunction with FINRA and other SROs.
 FINRA is an SRO with statutory responsibilities to regulate its broker-dealer members.
 As part of its responsibilities, FINRA conducts examinations of its members to ensure compliance with SRO rules and federal securities laws.
 OCIE evaluates the quality of FINRA examinations by conducting oversight examinations of broker-dealers recently examined by FINRA as well as through inspections of SROs that review all aspects of the SRO's compliance, examination, and enforcement programs.
 OCIE also directly assesses broker-dealer compliance with federal securities laws through "special" and "cause" examinations.
 Special examinations include sweep examinations.
 OCIE conducts cause examinations when it has reason to believe something is wrong at a particular broker-dealer.
 Additionally, OCIE conducts examinations of clearing agencies, which are the SROs that clear and settle most securities trades in the United States.
 Trading and Markets administers and executes the agency's programs relating to the structure and operations of the securities markets.
 SEC also has delegated authority to Trading and Markets to administer the securities laws affecting broker-dealers and engage in related oversight activities, such as SRO rule filings.
-Where appropriate, SEC's Enforcement and the SROs' enforcement divisions are responsible for investigating and disciplining broker-dealers regarding violations of securities laws or regulations.
+26 Where appropriate, SEC's Enforcement and the SROs' enforcement divisions are responsible for investigating and disciplining broker-dealers regarding violations of securities laws or regulations.
+SEC Initially Focused on Large and Persistent FTD in Certain Securities, but Growing Concerns about Investor Confidence Led SEC to Address FTD across the Market When it initially promulgated Regulation SHO, SEC sought to curb the potential for manipulative naked short selling by imposing (1) uniform requirements on broker-dealers to locate a source of securities available for borrowing and (2) additional delivery requirements on broker-dealers for securities in which a substantial amount of FTD occurred.
+27 However, growing concerns about volatile markets and declining investor confidence prompted SEC to take emergency actions in the summer and fall of 2008 to address all FTD in all equity securities by issuing both permanent and temporary amendments to Regulation SHO.

-$^{25}\mbox{See}$ appendix II for additional information on the CNS System and the T+3 settlement cycle.
+$^{^{25}\!\}mathrm{See}$ appendix II for additional information on the CNS System and the T+3 settlement cycle.